omarmosharawi/DrawingApp_JS/README.md

 ## How to Use

-- Visit the GitHub Pages site to play online. => [Drawing Application](https://omarmosharawi.github.io/DrawingApp_JS/)
+- Visit the GitHub Pages site to use online. => [Drawing Application](https://omarmosharawi.github.io/DrawingApp_JS/)

 ## Features